 North Wales has been overlooked for too long.
-So here’s why we believe it’s one of the best new destinations to discover in 2019!
+So here’s why we believe it’s one of the best new destinations to explore!

 It’s safe to assume everyone has heard of the UK, yet not everyone has heard of Wales.
 It’s one of the four countries that makes up the UK; the rest being England, Scotland and Northern Ireland.
 Wales is bordered by England to the east, the Irish Sea to the North and West, and the Bristol Channel to the south.

 North Wales is the most northerly region of the country and also the most mountainous.
 It’s also home to Snowdon, the highest mountain in England and Wales at 1,085m.
 And it has deep forests, raging rivers, an incredible coastline and beautiful islands teeming with wildlife.

 From mountain biking to hiking, coasteering to foraging, if you’re looking for adventure North Wales has it in all shapes and sizes!

 1) Home to 9 mountain ranges